Analysis | The American right uses truckers to import right-wing fury into Canada

 GoFundMe was ensnared in similar controversy when it pulled the plug on a fundraising effort to support the truckers.
 Its concern, it said in a statement, was that the once-peaceful protest had “become an occupation, with police reports of violence and other unlawful activity.”
 That view is shared by Canadian authorities.
 In response, Republican politicians have taken the opportunity to criticize the site — often looping it in with the hated Big Tech collective — and to pledge a probe of its decision.

-The energy on the political right has led to the spread of a number of false claims about the protest on social media.
+The energy on the political right has led to the spread of false claims about the protest on social media.
 CNN’s Daniel Dale documented several, including the assertion that 50,000 trucks had participated in the protest.
 That would constitute a line of trucks more than 500 miles long, which obviously didn’t happen.
-Numerous images purporting to show the protest have also circulated, but, in reality, they show past, unrelated events.
+Numerous images have also circulated that purport to show the protest, but, in reality, show past, unrelated events.

-Part of the reason for this is to make the protest seem far bigger than it actually is.
+Part of the reason for this is to make the protest seem far bigger than it is.
 Consider the column written by the Toronto Sun’s Joe Warmington at the end of last month.
 Titled “Which poll on support for trucker vaccine mandates do you believe?” his column contrasted the Maru poll mentioned above, a “professional [poll] with a select panel of participants,” with “the reaction of tens of thousands on social media.”
 Not being familiar with Warmington’s politics, I assumed this was a joke about the tendency to assume that online energy was a useful measure of support, which it isn’t.
 But the column is not a joke.
 By exaggerating the scale of and support for the protests, the right, especially in the United States, is indirectly exaggerating the scale of support for similar opposition here.

 As you might expect, coverage of the protest has been far more common on Fox News than on other major cable-news networks in recent weeks.
 What’s particularly noteworthy, though, is that the extent of its coverage is matched mostly by mentions on RT, the Russian state-run network.